awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-parameter-store.md

     print("value1 = " + value)
     return value  # Echo back the first key value
 ```
+Parameter Store is also integrated with AWS Secrets Manager\.
+You can retrieve Secrets Manager secrets when using other AWS services that already support references to Parameter Store parameters\.
+For more information, see [Referencing AWS Secrets Manager secrets from Parameter Store parameters](integration-ps-secretsmanager.md) in this guide\.
 **AWS KMS encryption and pricing**
 If you choose the `SecureString` parameter type when you create your parameter, Systems Manager uses AWS Key Management Service \(KMS\) to encrypt the parameter value\.
 There is no charge from Parameter Store to create a `SecureString` parameter, but charges for use of AWS Key Management Service encryption do apply\.
 For information, see [AWS Key Management Service pricing](https://aws.amazon.com/kms/pricing)\.